samuelowino/regression/README.md

 ### Troubleshooting

-- If you encounter database connection issues, ensure PostgreSQL is running and the credentials are correct
+- If you encounter database issues, ensure you have write permissions in the project directory
 - For port conflicts, change the `SERVER_PORT` environment variable
 - Check the application logs for detailed error messages